-Students may not receive deliveries at school.
-This includes, but is not limited to flowers, balloons, gifts, and food.
+No deliveries will be accepted for students.
+This includes, but is not limited to, fast food, flowers, balloons, or gifts.

 DISCIPLINE CONSEQUENCES & PROCEDURES

 Students may be disciplined by school administration per School Board policy JFC for violations of the Student Code of Conduct.